-Do you have information junkies in your decentralized clinical trial?
+Do you have information junkies in your decentralized clinical trials?

 You have a patient who always show up to the follow-up Zoom call with the site coordinator armed with notes and lists of questions.
 You have study monitors who are always online and extracting data for reports – and never satisfied with what they find.
 Then there are the patients who are never satisfied with the information provided by the site investigator.